A Pennsylvania alert system to reach stranded motorists is coming to Maryland

 Q: Could you tell us more about the event that led Pennsylvania to implement this system?

 A: We had a significant winter storm in Pennsylvania in January 2016, known as Winter Storm Jonas.
 It was a situation on the Pennsylvania Turnpike.
 They had somewhere in the neighborhood of 500 vehicles, some of which were stranded for more than a day and up to two days.
-It crossed over approximately 12 miles of the Turnpike.
+It crossed over approximately 12 miles of the turnpike.
 Following that, we knew we wanted to develop some type of system to better communicate to motorists that were trapped in the queues.

 Q: What made that storm so severe, in terms of why people were stranded for so long?